kunjanvaghela/GhostsInTheMaze/readme.md

 ## Introduction

-Welcome to the 'Ghost in the Maze' project.
+Welcome to the 'Ghosts in the Maze' project.
 This project serves a dual purpose:
 1. To provide a hands-on experience in implementing and using search algorithms to solve complex problems, and,
 2. to illustrate the distinction between planning and execution in uncertain environments.